malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 For instance, in REF:example1, the initial pattern is two beats long (i.e., `pattern_len = 2`).
 Each harmony, however, is four beats (`harmony_len = 4`).
 Thus you can see that the pattern repeats twice on each harmony, and is then adjusted to fit the next harmony.[^example_settings]

 [^example_settings]: You can find the settings files that generated all the examples in this section in the `docs/examples` folder. `docs/examples/example_base.py` is shared among each example.
-So you can build the first example with the command `python3 efficient_rhythms.py --settings docs/examples/example_base.py docs/examples/example1.py`; for subsequent examples, just replace `example1.py` with the appropriate file.
+So you can build the first example with the command `python3 -m efficient_rhythms --settings docs/examples/example_base.py docs/examples/example1.py`; for subsequent examples, just replace `example1.py` with the appropriate file.

 EXAMPLE:example1